-After their consolidation, & purchase of the majority of the travel booking sites out there.
-Although there are still travel sites that are free from either of the two like Airbnb, which makes money off commission, by linking travelers with property hosts, who are willing to rent for lodging.
+The Big Two purchased the majority of the travel booking sites on the web.
+There are still travel sites who remain free from either of the Big Two like Airbnb.
+Which makes money off commission, by linking travelers with property hosts, who are willing to rent for lodging.

-Really, when it boils down to it.
-There are only two major Travel Authorities running the vast majority of travel site bookings.
-All though each site differs just slightly, by appealing to a different group of consumers.
+What it really boils down to, is the fact that there are only two major Travel Authorities operating the vast majority of travel booking sites.
+Although each site differs just slightly, by appealing to different groups of consumers.

-Since the most used travel sites are owned by two, this allows the user interface across the sites to feel similar.
-Which is the reason when you switch from one site to another to compare prices, you don’t need a moments pause to figure out the setup, or what you need to type, & where your search buttons are located.
+With the vast majority of travel sites being owned by the Big Two, this allows the user interface across the sites to feel similar.
+Which allows you to switch from one site to another and compare prices, without even a moments pause to figure out the setup, or how to conduct a Destination Search.

-Some sites are made for just booking hotels & lodging only.
-For example Hotels.com, it appeals to those who don’t need transit, & already have a way to their destination.
-Needing only a room for a short period of time.
+Some sites are made just for booking hotels & lodging only.
+For example Hotels.com appeals to those who don’t need transit, & already have a way to their destination.
+Which makes it appealing if you only need to reserve a room.

 WHO OFFERS THE TOP DEALS?

-This is where it gets real interesting.
-There are a number of things that can define who’s the better site to book from.
-It can be based off of your current location, or it can be based off of your final destination.
+This is where it gets really interesting.
+There are a number of things that can define which site offers the best travel deals.
+One of those factors is your departure location, or the location of your final destination.

-It matters if you’ve had a membership with one company, longer then the other.
-It also matters about the time of your purchase.
+It matters if you’ve had a membership with one company longer then the other, because this can effect rewards status.
+Another influencing factor is what time, and date you purchase on.
 One site may be running a sale on trips to the Caribbean, when the other is running a sale on European getaways.

-I’m personally partial to Expedia (I Like there Phone Customer Service), but it could be there’s a site you haven’t used before.
-In that case it’s best to check it too, because it may be offering a new member discount off package stays.
+I’m personally partial to Expedia (I Like their Phone, and Customer Service Support), but it possible there’s a site you haven’t used before.
+In that case, it’s best to check it too.
+Because it may be offering a new member discount on package stays.

-The number of days you want to stay even makes a difference.
+The number of days you want to stay makes a difference on the price you see.
 Less days, does not always equal cheaper.
-I’ve personally booked stays, where I had to increase my days from 6 days, to 8 in order to save money.
-There are also days of the week that are cheaper to book on.
+I’ve personally booked stays, where I’ve had to increase my days from 6 days, to 8 days in order to save money (Price dropped from $850 to $680).
+There are also certain days of the week that are cheaper to book on.

-For instance Tuesday & Wednesday are the best days for booking deals.
-Where as Friday & Saturday are usually higher because those are the most popular amongst weekend getaway travelers.
-More people are off work on weekends, causing it to be less rooms available, driving up the price due to demand.
+For instance Tuesday, & Wednesday are the best days for booking deals.
+Where as Friday & Saturday are usually the highest.
+Because they are the most popular days amongst weekend getaway travelers.
+More people are off work on weekends, causing it to be less room vacancies, driving up the price due to supply and demand.

 All that being said, I’m also an investor.
 Which means I watch a companies overall market capitalization.
 In terms of size & money Booking Holdings (BKNG) is bigger then Expedia Group (EXPE).
 Booking Holdings is worth, on average 85 Billion dollars.

-Where as Expedia, doing a majority of its business in the U.S. has to deal with more major hotel chains like Marriott, Wyndham, & Hilton who tend to partner up for negotiations, allowing them to drive down commission prices in their favor.
+While Expedia, doing a majority of its business in the U.S. and has to deal with major hotel chains like Marriott, Wyndham, & Hilton who tend to partner up for negotiations, allowing them to drive down commission prices in their favor.

-The best advice I can give, is to personally shop all the Travel Site options available to you at your particular time of purchase.
+The best advice I can give, is to personally shop all the Travel Site options available to you at the time of your purchase.
+This ensures that you get the best travel deals.
 Due to the number of variables in booking prices.
 No one site is always going to be the cheapest.